Do you ever walk away from a job interview feeling really confident about your chances only to find out you didn’t get the job?

 These could impact a hiring decision for many jobs.
 They are however particularly important in the events industry.

-The good news is they are rarely done intentionally and easy to correct once you are aware.
+Think honestly if you might have unknowingly made any one of these blunders.
+(The good news is they are rarely done intentionally and easy to correct once you are aware.)

 Every hiring manager wants to hear what you have done.
 And they want to feel confident that you have the right experience.